gsa-oes/office-of-evaluation-sciences/_projects/msi-aligning-healthcare-services-nigeria.md

 year: 2018
 domain: Health
 agency: United States Agency for International Development
-summary: Integrating family planning with immunization clinics increased attendance.
+summary: A feasibility pilot to increase access to voluntary family planning services.
 ---
 ## What was the challenge?